Requiem-of-Zero/Requiem-of-Zero/README.md

-# Hi there, Sam 👋
+# Hi there I'm, Sam 👋

 ## I'm a student, developer, gamer, and athlete!!
 - 🌱 I’m currently learning everything 🤣